 You can also rely on other types of oils in a pinch.
 Coconut oil, olive oil, and even varieties like avocado oil all make shaving simple, smooth, and pain-free.
 As an added skin bonus, oils make for fantastic moisturizers that keep your skin soft after use, and can even help treat skin problems like psoriasis.

 This sandwich filler is thick and creamy, which makes it the perfect item to slather on your skin as you shave.
-It will be messy and requires an awful lot of razor cleansing during the process, but the end results will make it worthwhile.
+It will be messy and requires an awful lot of razor cleansing during the process, but the results may make it worthwhile.
 Once it's washed off, the peanut butter leaves behind soft, hydrated skin.
 Just make sure you don't use the chunky kind.

 - Don't Miss: 11 Non-Edible Uses for Peanut Butter